 What is 21st Century Learning?

-Kincumber High School has adopted a platform of 21st Century skills to inform our use of technology in learning and to prepare our students for a technological future.
+Kincumber High School has adopted a platform of 21st Century or future-focussed skills to inform our use of technology in learning and to prepare our students for a technological future.

 - Collaboration and Communication- work cooperatively with others, at Kincumber High School and across the globe, embracing flexibility and compromise, to articulate a range of ideas in a variety of creative, digital forms.